 Applicants seeking admission must complete at least 14 hours of the required general education course hours with a minimum cumulative GPA of 2.8.
 All prerequisite courses must be completed with a grade of C or higher.
 The typical successful applicant has a composite ACT score of 23 or higher.
 The typical successful applicant also has earned a GPA of 3.5 or higher in the science pre-requisites.
 All prerequisite courses must be completed prior to beginning the Dental Hygiene curriculum.
 The following prerequisites should be completed by the end of the fall semester* prior to the student beginning the program:

 Microbiology w/ Lab (Biology 207/208)

-*In the event that Anatomy and Physiology or Microbiology will be taken in the Spring semester, admission into the program would be conditional upon satisfactory completion of the course.
+*In the event that Anatomy and Physiology OR Microbiology will be taken in the Spring semester after the application period, admission into the program would be conditional upon satisfactory completion of the course.

 Admission is limited and inherently competitive.
 Applicants' ACT/SAT scores, college GPA, Biology 131 grade, and Microbiology 207/208 grade are considered on a competitive basis along with granted personal interviews as warranted based on the previous considerations.
 In the event of more qualified applicants than available slots, preference will be given to currently enrolled Western Kentucky University students who have earned a minimum of 15 hours at WKU and Kentucky residents.
 There are no restrictions regarding age, sex, race, religion, or marital status.
 Candidates for admission must be eligible for dental hygiene licensure and capable of fulfilling clinical practice requirements.
 Notification of status will be sent by the end of April.